 When I first started blogging back in September 2017, I didn’t share my blog with anyone.
 I literally did not tell a single person what I had done.

 I even used a pseudonym when writing my blog, and I didn’t have a photo of myself anywhere.
-I’ve now gotten a little less “anonymous” because I go by my real name here, and I do share some photos of myself.
+I’ve now gotten a little less “anonymous” because I go by my real first name here, and I do share some photos of myself.

 But my blog still is somewhat anonymous.
 If you Google my full name, for example, nothing related to my blog comes up, and very few people in my real life know about my blog to this day.
 More people know that I do blogging, but I keep my actual blog name a secret from 99% of people in my real life.